moderntribe/products-engineering/README.md

 # Products Engineering docs

-This is a GitHub Pages site.
+This is a GitHub Pages site that can be seen at [http://moderntribe.github.io/products-engineering/](http://moderntribe.github.io/products-engineering/).

 ## Running locally